redpesk-common/afb-test-py/README.md

 The function `configure_afb_binding_tests` will create the global binder and load bindings.
 It is possible to pass a configuration for a binding through the `config` parameter.

-The function `run_afb_binding_tests` is to be used when tests are launched as a main.
-It offers additional command line arguments to specify a path for binding .so files or the TAP format for formatting test outputs
+The function `run_afb_binding_tests` is to be used when tests are launched in the `__main__` function.
+It offers additional command line arguments to specify a path for binding .so files or the TAP format for formatting test outputs.

 ## Minimal example